gridsmartercities/python-serverless-template/README.md

 ### To run dredd locally:

-1. Install dredd locally by running "npm install dredd"
+1. Install dredd locally by running *npm install dredd*
 2. After creating a Pull Request, go to your AWS codebuild project and take a look at the BASE_URL in the codebuild logs (you can also get it from ApiGateway)
-3. Add the BASE_URL to your local environment variables by running "export BASE_URL=your-base-url-from-codebuild"
+3. Add the BASE_URL to your local environment variables by running *export BASE_URL=your-base-url-from-codebuild*
-4. Run dredd by typing "dredd api-contract.yaml $BASE_URL --hookfiles=tests/hooks.py --hookfiles=tests/*/hooks.py --language python"
+4. Run dredd by typing *dredd api-contract.yaml $BASE_URL --hookfiles=tests/hooks.py --hookfiles=tests/*/hooks.py --language python*

 ## Project Structure